 The MRR is the principal indicator for subscription systems, such as those used by companies with a SaaS business model, and is a fundamental KPI for the valuation of a SaaS software editor.

 Since it reflects the income that you can count on receiving every month, it gives you a view of your sales over the long term.
 To come up with the MRR, first calculate the amount that your customers pay over a month, whether they pay monthly or per annual subscription.
 Then multiply your total number of paying users by the average revenue per user.

 The MRR will correspond to your monthly recurring turnover—the monthly income directly related to the use of the software by your customers under paid subscriptions.

 How much your MRR grows will depend on several factors: the number of new subscribers, the number of unsubscribers, or customer churn, and your upsells to satisfied customers who are willing to pay more to get wider or more in-depth service.

-Ideally, in the speed-to-market phase, you should aim for an MRR growth rate of at least 15% per month.
+Ideally, in the speed-to-market phase, you should aim for an MRR growth rate of at least 15% per month, according to experts.
 Then aim for a higher rate each year.

 KPI #3: The Churn